 Covenants vs. Zoning Laws

-- Zoning ordinances are rules and regulations recorded as "local laws" on the books," whereas covenants are recorded in private deeds.
+- Zoning ordinances are rules and regulations recorded as local laws on the books.
+That means they are codified laws.
+By contrast, covenants are recorded in private deeds.

-- Covenants are voluntary.
-Thus, they may be more restrictive than zoning ordinances.
+- Covenants are voluntary because a property purchaser can choose different property.
+Thus, covenants may be more restrictive than zoning ordinances.

 Advice for Home Buyers